MasterMara/MasterMara/README.md

 - 🔭 I’m  currently working on Hepsiburada :)
 - 🌱 I’m currently learning Kafka ...
 - 💻 All of my projects are not available at here if you wonder more contact me (Backend and .net core projects: microservice, gateways, cronjobs, consumers,publishers etc.)
-- 📫 You can reach me at [mustafa.karacabey.engineerx@gmail.com](mailto:mustafa.karacabey.engineerx@gmail.com)
+- 📫 You can reach me at my Linkedin Address
 - 💬 Ask me about Software Engineering, BackEnd Development, FrontEnd Development
 - ⚡ Fun fact: I might be addicted to coding 😄